-If your business is involved in software development, there’s a good chance you could benefit significantly from the government’s R&D (research and development) tax incentives.
-Taking advantage of R&D tax incentives for your software development can free you up to take more risks and grow your company in exciting ways.
+If your business is involved in software development, there’s a good chance you could benefit significantly from research and development (R&D) tax credits.
+Taking advantage of the government’s R&D tax incentives for your software development can free you up to take more risks and grow your company in exciting ways.